Renewables

 Under the REZ WPP-2024 – YEKA RES-2024 round, companies will bid for five wind farm projects in Turkey at predetermined locations.
 The winners at the auctions get grid connections for 49 years, a minimum price during the six-year open market sale period and a guaranteed price for another 20 years.

-The Ministry of Energy and Natural Resources of Turkey is receiving applications until January 21 for the next round of wind power auctions.
+The Ministry of Energy and Natural Resources of Turkey will receive applications on January 21 for the next round of wind power auctions.
 Earlier it revealed that it plans the bidding for the 1.2 GW to be held on January 28.
 Minister Alparslan Bayraktar said the specifications for a solar power auction round would be published next week, for 800 MW in total.

 The auction mechanism is called Renewable Energy Zones (REZ), better known by its Turkish acronym YEKA.
-Domestic and foreign companies will compete for five wind farm projects with 1.2 GW in overall capacity.
+Domestic and foreign companies will compete for five wind farm projects.

 Under the REZ WPP-2024 – YEKA RES-2024 round, winners get grid connections for 49 years.
 They will compete for predetermined areas in the provinces of Edirne, Kırklareli and Sivas.